-Historian of African-American, Southern, and urban history.
+Historian of African-American, Southern, and political history.

 In addition to a career in academia, I am interested in public history and museum management.
 I have held internships with the White House Historical Association and the historic 16th Street Baptist Church in Birmingham, Alabama.